peterhinch/micropython-mqtt/README.md

 # NOTE:
 With the latest commits in the original repository by Peter Hinch, this module is now <b>USEABLE AS A DROP-IN REPLACEMENT!</b> Only change needed is how the MQTTClient is created.
-Look [here](./README_mqtt_as.md) at 2.3 for an example, it is simple.
+Look [here](./README_mqtt_as.md#23-example-usage) for an example, it is simple, the pythonic way.

 # Changes to base repo of Peter Hinch